Women's History Month Profile: Melita Balestieri

 How has the move to remote work affected your work life?
 Anything you find challenging?

-For me there was no learning curve as I have supported Agile Marketing teams remotely for the past 10 years.
-Where the challenge came into play was that the rest of the organization was not as comfortable being remote, so producing sales programs for our teams in a virtual environment was challenging.
-However, innovating in unfamiliar territory is where I thrive, and it was so much fun putting together a plan that has helped our teams be successful in our new remote environment.
+For me there was no learning curve as I have supported Agile Marketing teams remotely for over 10 years.
+Where the challenge came into play was that the rest of the organization was not as comfortable being remote, so producing sales programs for our teams in a virtual environment was initially challenging.
+However, innovating in unfamiliar territory is where I thrive, and it was so much fun putting together a plan that has helped our teams be successful in remote environments.

 What are three things you like to do outside of work?